Case study: Action for failure to act regarding a permanent residence permit

 What had happened?

 Despite repeated initiatives, there was no response from the authorities for several months.
 The statutory deadline for filing an action for failure to act (three months) under Section 75, Sentence 2 of the Administrative Court Code (VwGO ) had already expired by this time.
-The applicant's repeated attempts to contact the competent authority were unsuccessful.
+The applicant's repeated attempts to contact the responsible authority were unsuccessful.
 Given the impending expiration of her EU Blue Card and to secure her residence status, the applicant finally commissioned an independent VISAGUARD immigration lawyer to represent her interests.

 B. Legal solution